ministryofjustice/django-moj-irat/README.rst

 Use ``python setup.py test`` to run all tests.

-Distribute a new version by updating the ``version`` argument in ``setup.py:setup`` and creating a release in GitHub (this triggers a GitHub Actions workflow to automatically upload it).
+Distribute a new version by updating the ``version`` argument in ``setup.py:setup`` and publishing a release in GitHub (this triggers a GitHub Actions workflow to automatically upload it).
+Alternatively, run ``python setup.py sdist bdist_wheel upload`` locally.

 Copyright
 ---------